atomiczagnut/ukelele_scales/README.md

 TODO:

 * Add a dropdown menu to display more scales
-* Implement functionality or the high G string
+* Implement functionality for the high G string